 The UK Government has published guidance on overseas public sector contracts after 1 January 2021.
 The guidance includes important links that provide detailed information on the Agreement on Government Procurement.
 To view this guidance, click here.

 Based in Ireland

-UK Public Sector Contracts – Businesses in Ireland that hold, rely on, or intend to tender for public sector contracts in Northern Ireland or Great Britain should take note of the important changes that will apply after 1 January 2021.
+UK Public Sector Contracts – Businesses in Ireland that hold, rely on, or intend to tender for public sector contracts in Northern Ireland or Great Britain should take note of the important changes that now apply, i.e. after 1 January 2021.
 The EU rules on the procurement of public sector and certain utilities contracts will no longer apply to the United Kingdom.

 The UK is joining the World Trade Organisation’s Agreement on Government Procurement, of which the European Union is already a member.
 This provides for some level of continued access to public sector contracts in the UK.
 The terms and conditions of access as well ass the enforceability of the rules will change.
 Businesses that may be affected should investigate the position as it applies to their business, and consider whether any steps are required.

 The Office of Government Procurement has published a detailed information note on the effect of Brexit on public sector contracts.
-It also discusses the Agreement on Government Procurement which is due to apply between the United Kingdom and European Union after 1 January 2021.
+It also discusses the Agreement on Government Procurement which applies between the United Kingdom and European Union after 1 January 2021.
 It is available for download here.

 The OGP has established a dedicated Brexit contact point.
 For Brexit related queries, please email Brexit@opg.gov.ie.

 Under the Northern Ireland Protocol, Northern Ireland will hold a dual position with regard to VAT, customs and the single market.